hellafolk/hellafolk.github.io/obs_vs_md.md

 ## 6. Conclusions and Future Work

 Was the offset I saw last semester between my shipboard CO₂ measurements and a model reference product something unique to my instrument, or a broader phenomenon?
 The answer is clearly the latter.
-All three observing platforms, two ships and a research aircraft, how systematic offsets from all three reference products, with a coherent north-south spatial structure and seasonal variability that none of the products fully capture.
+All three observing platforms, two ships and a research aircraft, had systematic offsets from all three reference products, with a coherent north-south spatial structure and seasonal variability that none of the products fully capture.

 The key findings are: